jpaasen/hos/README.txt

 ########################
 # Info for Linux users #
 ########################
-Remember to have libGL, libGlew and libglut in lib/linker path.
+Remember to have libGL, libGlew, libGLU and libglut in lib/linker path.
-To grab glew use: sudo apt-get install libglew1.6-dev The other two is usually install together with CUDA.
+To grab glew use: sudo apt-get install libglew1.6-dev To grab glu use: sudo apt-get install libglu1-mesa-dev The other two is usually install together with CUDA.
+To se if you have a lib installed use: apt-file search <libGLU>

 ##########################